practice area bg MOBILE practice area bg scaled

 Florida’s Construction Defect Laws: Critical Deadlines HOA Directors Cannot Miss

-Florida Statute § 95.11(3)(b) establishes a four-year statute of limitations for construction defect claims.
+Florida Statute § 95.11(3)(c) establishes a four-year statute of limitations for construction defect claims.
+This period governs how long a claimant has to file a lawsuit after the limitations period begins.

 Why Multiple Construction Defects Create Unique Challenges for Florida HOAs